getbubblenow/javicle/docs/running.md

 assets with JVC.

 `jvc` is a swiss army knife that can read a spec file and perform any number of operations on any number of assets.
-It's at the core of repeatable creation of video assets from sources, based on spec files.

 ## Operation-specific scripts
 There are other scripts in [`bin`](../bin) that perform a single operation using